gphilipp/data-streaming-platform-pipeline/README.md

 ## Improvement Ideas

 1. Remove duplication between `ci.yml` and `cd.yml`
+2. `set-output` has been deprecated and so we need to update the steps which runs the plan and then prints it in a PR comment.
-2. Create an additional Disaster Recovery environment (in a `dr` folder) with Cluster Linking configured in `prod/specific`
+3. Create an additional Disaster Recovery environment (in a `dr` folder) with Cluster Linking configured in `prod/specific`
-3. Detect changes in folders to skip the unchanged environment deployment tasks early.
+4. Detect changes in folders to skip the unchanged environment deployment tasks early.
     ``` yaml
      - name: Get changed folder
         id: getchange